China and the World

 Environmental consequences and environmental movements

 By the early 2000s, China’s massive coal consumption had led to severe smog and poor air quality across the country.
-An internal government report from 2003 estimated that 300,000 people died each year from air pollution, mostly due to related heart disease and lung cancer.
+An internal government from 2003 estimated that 300,000 people died each year from air pollution, mostly due to related heart disease and lung cancer.
 The contamination of water and soil with chemical waste and heavy metals are also huge concerns.
 A nationwide soil survey conducted by land officials from 2005 to 2013 revealed that about 16% of China’s soil and about 19% of agricultural land were contaminated.
 Recent estimates suggest that water pollution in China causes more than 100,000 deaths each year.

 Environmental public health issues have become a major concern and generated domestic discontent.
 This pressure from society and emerging environmental movements became one of the most important forces that eventually propelled China’s environmental policies.
 In the 2000s, an emerging middle class with a growing environmental awareness – including journalists, NGOs and self-organised groups – formed an nascent environmental movement advocating for cleaner air and clean water.
 In the mid-2000s, around 80,000 mass protests were taking place every year, many concerned with the environment.
 Some officials working in environmental protection agencies made alliances across society and attempted to regulate the polluting industrial sectors.
 However, as economic growth remained the state’s top priority and local governments were dependent on industrial revenues to meet economic targets, environmental protection agencies often lacked real power to take action.